szenius/notion-update-page/README.md

 Originally built for updating version tag in Notion page on commit.
 See [the test workflow](.github/workflows/on_master.yml) as an example.

+Notes:

+- Only able to work on a property that is of type `text`
+- Current appending logic assumes that no formatting is done in the property, i.e. all plain text only

 ## Example Usage

 ```yml